Quantifying Global Networks of Exchange through the Louvain Method: Conclusion

 \section{Conclusion}

 We apply the Louvain method to a dataset of 2,010 Congressional Research Service reports.
-By representing 172 countries as nodes and their 4,137 domestic interests as bidirectional weighted edges, we extract and visualize recent international relations.
-The results we were able to extract, which include an arrangement of countries into 10 distinct clusters and the 10 most influential countries in regards to US affairs, enable us to better understand how countries interact on the global stage.
-Thus, our tool is able to improve the quality of evidence used for analytic products.
+By representing 172 countries as nodes and their 4,137 shared interests as bidirectional weighted edges, we extract and visualize recent international relations.
+Our analysis generates a modular community structure among countries and effectively highlights those with high centrality, enabling analysis of global interactions between countries.
+These findings improve the quality of evidence in analytic products.

-We note that our algorithm serves as a heuristic, and the Louvain method’s inherent greedy nature results in minor variance between different iterations of our results.
-Additionally, we note that a larger dataset could be used to find more shared interests and increase network density.
-This higher network density could potentially result in more accurate clustering, as the Louvain method can identify well-defined communities with ease due to the stronger connections between them.
-It may also be useful to incorporate a method of filtering the dataset by date of publication, enabling the tool to compute results with greater accuracy to a specific time period.
-We leave this for future work.